rsdoiel/antenna/archives/2024/journalism_2024.44.md

 date: 2024-10-31, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Oct.
+31 at 8:19 p.m.</em>
 The crowd was anything but barren when listening to Forrest Gander read his work about life in a desert.
-Gander, an author and an emeritus chancellor for the Academy of American Poets, read excerpts from his latest book &#8220;Mojave Ghost&#8221; at the Hammer Museum on Tuesday.

 <br>